How to Contact Us

-Briana Hauser is the Executive Assistant for both the International Women's Human Rights Clinic and the Domestic Violence Clinic, where she manages the day-to-day operations of both.
-Briana graduated from Schreyer Honors College at the Pennsylvania State University with a B.S. in Psychology.
+Briana Hauser is the Office Manager for both the International Women's Human Rights Clinic and the Domestic Violence Clinic, where she manages the day-to-day operations of both.
+She graduated from Schreyer Honors College at the Pennsylvania State University with a B.S. in Psychology.
 Her work for the clinics includes referral and docket monitoring for the Domestic Violence Clinic, planning the annual fact-finding trips for the International Women's Human Rights Clinic, and providing administrative and financial support for both.
 Briana is a student in Georgetown's Part-Time J.D.
 Program.